 Launched in New Delhi in November 2014, the Know Violence in Childhood Global Learning Initiative was established by multilateral institutions, non-governmental organisations and funding agencies concerned about the global impact of violence in childhood and the lack of investment in effective violence prevention strategies.

 We worked with Know Violence on an evaluation of the outcomes they achieved, and to develop a framework for embedding and extending outcomes through the work of the Global Partnership to end Violence Against Children.

 Scottish Book Trust is a national charity that believes books, reading and writing have the power to change lives.
-We are working with them to develop and implement a robust monitoring and evaluation framework across the organisation, that helps demonstrate how their programmes reach these outcomes.
+We worked with them to help understand how they can work with outcomes, strategically and for specific programmes.
+We also helped them plan to build capacity for evaluation across the organisation.

 Matter of Focus worked with SSSC and a wide range of stakeholders to co-produce an outcome map that captures the contribution Personal Assistants make to outcomes for the people they support.
 This map is used as a training and engagement tool to raise the profile of the work of Personal Assistants, supporting good conversations about how support can and should be delivered.

 Scottish Women’s Aid (SWA) is the lead organisation in Scotland working towards the prevention of domestic abuse.
 In 2020/21 Scottish Women’s Aid piloted a webchat service providing direct support to children and young people experiencing domestic abuse.
 Matter of Focus worked with them to produce a Highlights Report, drawing together evaluative evidence gathered by Scottish Women’s Aid between November 2020 and April 2021, highlighting key points of learning and impact.

 We worked with the Tasting Change project, funded by the Aspiring Communities Fund and delivered by a partnership in Wester Hailes, to develop a robust monitoring and evaluation framework for the project.